 5) Aromatic Banana Yogurt Mask For a Healthy Skin Glow

 This mask will not just feel amazing; it will smell amazing, guaranteed!
 You might even be tempted to eat it!
 This mask incorporates cinnamon, raw honey, yogurt, and banana to achieve soft, glowing skin.
 As we’ve mentioned before, banana has a lot of ingredients that your skin will love.
-The enzymes in banana can promote mild exfoliation, and Vitamins A, B, E, and potassium will hydrate and soften your skin.
+The enzymes in bananas can promote mild exfoliation, and Vitamins A, B, E, and potassium will hydrate and soften your skin.

-Raw honey (which can be found at any natural foods store) is great for sensitive skin.
-It contains tons of beneficial ingredients, including gluconic acid, a mild alpha hydroxy acid which can give you that coveted glow.
+Raw honey (which can be found at any natural food store) is great for sensitive skin.
+It contains tons of beneficial ingredients, including gluconic acid, a mild alpha hydroxy acid that can give you that coveted glow.
 Cinnamon is the cherry on top of this mask with its anti-bacterial acne-killing properties.
 You’ll want to mix three teaspoons of raw honey along with half a mashed banana and three teaspoons of yogurt and a dash of cinnamon.
 Apply for 15 minutes and rinse.

 6) Easy Exfoliating Rice Flour and Yogurt Scrub

 While the other masks on this list have aimed to hydrate or to soothe skin, the goal of this mask is purely to exfoliate.
 The exfoliating properties this mask has are thanks to rice flour.
 You can buy ready-made rice powder online or make your own by freezing and then grinding rice.